notdroplt/Zenith/docs/proposals/p0000-language-base.md

 There are only the following primitives: $$C = \{ Bool^0, Integer^0,
 Rational^0, Pointer^1, Array^1, \to^2, Aggregate^n \}$$

-> Integers and Rationals are taken as nullary types as they dont take
+> Integers and Rationals are taken as nullary types as they take no type
-> another types as parameters, but can take castings and compile time
+> parameters, instead, castings and compile time numeric values as
-> numeric values.
+> limiters.

 ### 2.1.
 Available Types
 #### 2.1.1.
 Booleans